freyadam/neural_lib/README.md

 make
 ```

-Alternativelly if you have the framework already installed on your computer, you can just use it by redefining the `GTEST_DIR` variable in `test/Makefile`.
+Alternativelly if you have the framework already installed on your computer, use it by redefining the `GTEST_DIR` variable in `test/Makefile`.

 ## Documentation

-Source code is annotated with the Doxygen-style comments.
+Source code is annotated with Doxygen-style comments.
 Doxygen documentation can be created with `make doc`.
 Result can be then found in the `doc` directory.